raspibolt/raspibolt/guide/lightning/mobile-app.md

 ### Install the Zeus app

 Download the Zeus app for your mobile phone.
 Check the [Zeus website](https://zeusln.app/){:target="_blank"} for the direct download links to the Apple App Store or Google Play.

-Or get it from the [F-Droid store](https://f-droid.org/en/packages/app.zeusln.zeus/){:target="_blank"}, the catalogue of FOSS Android apps.
+On Android, if you can't or do not want to use Google Play, you can get Zeus from the [F-Droid store](https://f-droid.org/en/packages/app.zeusln.zeus/){:target="_blank"} or simply [download the APK](https://zeusln.app/){:target="_blank"}, tap it and install it.
+If it's the first time you install an APK on your phone you will be asked to authorize the app to install unknown apps, simply follow the on-screen instructions to do so.

 ---

 ### Connect Zeus to your node

-* Open Zeus and click on "GET STARTED"
+* Open Zeus and tap on "GET STARTED"

-* Click on "CONNECT A NODE" and then tap on the "+" at the top to add your node
+* Tap on "Connect a node" and then tap on the "+" at the top right to add your node

 * Enter a Nickname for your node (e.g., "RaspiBolt")

-* Click on "Scan lndconnect config" and, if prompted, allow Zeus to use the camera
+* Click on "SCAN LNDCONNECT CONFIG" and, if prompted, allow Zeus to use the camera

 * Scan the QR code generated earlier